sudarshan2401/tp/docs/UserGuide.md

 **Sample Usage:**

-1. If you want to mark all your students in the class named "CS2103T", whereby the class is positioned at index "1" in your class list, as present.
+1. Assuming you want to mark all the students in your class named "CS2103T", whereby the class is positioned at index "1" in your class list, as present.
 2. Enter the following commands:
 ```
 view /c 1